 15 Ways to Get Someone Out of Your Head

-7. Don't waste all of your time trying to figure someone else out.
+7. Don't waste your time trying to figure someone else out.

-(To be clear, I'm not addressing how we deal with trauma or abuse here—situations which require professional help and intervention.
+(To be clear, I'm not addressing how we deal with trauma or abuse—situations that require professional help and intervention.
 I'm talking about day-to-day interactions we have with others that leave us mentally sputtering.)

 Moreover, toxic thinking doesn’t feel good.
-It’s like getting caught on a spinning, centrifugal-force ride at the fair that was fun for a few turns, but now makes you feel sick.
+It’s like getting caught on a spinning, centrifugal ride at the fair that was fun for a few turns, but now makes you feel sick.

 You want to get off.
 But you can’t.

-In researching my book, The Last Best Cure: My Quest to Awaken the Healing Parts of My Brain and Get Back My Body, My Joy, and My Life, I developed insights on how to stop myself from spinning stories, ruminating, worrying, and replaying thoughts about someone or something.
+In researching this, I developed insights on how to stop myself from spinning stories, ruminating, worrying, and replaying thoughts about someone or something.

 These 15 small but powerful ideas work for me.
 Many are based on teachings from leaders in mindfulness psychology.
 Choose the ones that resonate most with you.

-- “Let’s just wait and see what happens next.”
+- Wait and see what happens next.
 We sometimes feel the need to respond and react to difficult people or situations right away, which is why we stew over what to say or do next.
 Buddhist psychologist Sylvia Boorstein suggests that instead we simply give ourselves permission to wait and see what happens next.

 - Move away from the blame game.
 Picking apart past events and trying to assign blame (including blaming yourself) is rarely productive.
 Bad things and misunderstandings most often “happen” through a series of events, like a domino effect.
 No one person is entirely to blame for the end result.
 Sylvia Boorstein has a saying that helps to remind us of this truth: “First this happened, then that happened, then that happened.
 And that is how what happened happened.”

 - Your thoughts are not facts.
 Don’t treat them as if they are.
-In other words, don’t believe everything you think.
+Don’t believe everything you think.
 We experience our emotions—anxiety, tension, fear, and stress—keenly in our bodies.
 Our emotions are physical.
-We often take this as a sign that our thoughts must be facts.
+We often take this as a sign that our thoughts must be fact.
 How could we feel so bad if our feelings weren’t true?
 Tibetan Buddhist Tsokyni Rinpoche teaches that when we’re emotionally hijacked by worry, regret, fear, anxiety, or anger, we must remember that the emotional and physical state we experience is “real but not true.”

 - How can you grow from this?
-Insight Meditation teacher and psychologist Tara Brach suggests that when we are locked in anger, taking offense over something said or done, making judgments, or fuming over how we were treated, we add to our own reservoir of suffering.
+Teacher and psychologist Tara Brach suggests that when we are locked in anger, taking offense over something said or done, making judgments, or fuming over how we were treated, we add to our own reservoir of suffering.
 An event + our reaction = suffering.
-When we’re able to be present with our feelings, and inquire why we’re experiencing such a strong reaction and what our feelings tell us about ourselves, that’s a learning opportunity.
+When we’re able to be present with our feelings and inquire why we’re experiencing such a strong reaction and what our feelings tell us about ourselves, that’s a learning opportunity.
 An event + inquiry + presence = growth.
 Center your thoughts on growth.
 Green, not red.